jayjson/MovieDatabase-iOS/README.md

 - Displaying images while retaining original aspect ratios
 - Support for navigating into similar movies

-## How you run the project
+## How to Run the App
-- Open the Xcode project file in the root folder with Xcode 14.0+ and
+1. Open the Xcode project file located in the root folder using Xcode 14.0 or later.
-- Open the MovieDatabaseApp file and add a valid tmdb's API key into MovieCoordinator's initializer
+2. Navigate to the MovieDatabaseApp.swift file and insert a valid TMDB API key into the MovieCoordinator initializer.
-- Run on iOS 16+
+3. Build and run the application on iOS 16 or later.

 ## 3rd party libraries or copied code you used
 - Kingfisher for image loading (https://github.com/onevcat/Kingfisher)